This is one of the most popular questions we get asked. It usually comes right after “wow”, you are doing what?!

 There are about as many styles of ‘boat’ school as there are families out there doing it.
 We are planning on an eclectic approach.
 We don’t want to be restricted by deadlines and mailing assignments in for grading.
 We’ll cover all the basics and keep track of progress ourselves.

 Luckily for us, 5th and 8th grade both study US History.
 How awesome is that?!
 So, we will start with that while we are on the East Coast.
 Which means a little schoolwork over the summer.
 Somehow, I don’t think the girls will mind sailing past Plymouth Rock or the Statue of Liberty instead of just reading about it.
 We hope to visit as many historical sites as possible.
 This will be a win-win for all of us.
 It will allow Craig and I, as teachers, to ease our way into boat school.
+What are you going to do with all your stuff?

 We plan to lease our house and store our belongings.
 Schroeder, our black kitty cat, is going to live with grandma in California.
 We will store Craig’s car and are thinking about selling my car.